-- (3) Where a registered person is liable to have his or her registration cancelled on the ground in subsection (1)(l), the Board may, instead of cancelling the registration of the registered person, take one or more of the following measures: - (a) suspend the registration of the registered person for a period not exceeding 12 months; - (b) alter the registered person's class of registration; - (c) modify the conditions of the registration of the registered person for a period not exceeding 3 years.
+[Act 8 of 2019 wef 01/04/2020] - (2A) Where a registered person is liable to have his registration cancelled on the ground in subsection (1)(k), the Board may, instead of cancelling the registration of the registered person, take one or more of the following measures: - (a) suspend the registration of the registered person for a period not exceeding 12 months; - (b) alter the registered person's class of registration; - (c) modify the conditions of the registration of the registered person for a period not exceeding 3 years.

-- (4) The Board must, before exercising its power under subsection (1), (2) or (3) - (a) notify the registered person of its intention to exercise the power and give the registered person an opportunity to be heard either personally or by counsel; and - (b) consider the findings and recommendation of the relevant Inquiry Committee as reported to the Board under section 26E(2).
+(3) The Board shall, before exercising its power under subsection (1), (2) or (2A) -

+- (a) notify the registered person of its intention to exercise the power and give him an opportunity to be heard either personally or by counsel; and - (b) consider the findings and recommendation of the relevant Inquiry Committee as reported to the Board under section 26E(2).